Instant Pot Rice Pudding

 Why is my rice pudding runny?

 There are several reasons why your rice pudding may not have set properly.
 Your ratio of liquid to rice may not have been correctly measured.
 It should be about three parts liquid to one part dry rice.
-Remember, though, that rice pudding thickens as it cools, so remove it from the heat and let it cool for 10 to 15 minutes before you worry it is too runny.
-If it is still watery after that time, mix one tablespoon of water with one tablespoon of cornstarch until the cornstarch is dissolved.
-Then, stir it into the rice pudding until it is thick.
+I always keep in mind that rice pudding thickens as it cools, so I let it sit for 10 to 15 minutes before worrying if it looks too runny.
+If it’s still too thin after that, I mix one tablespoon of water with one tablespoon of cornstarch, stir until dissolved, and then add it to the pudding until it reaches the right consistency.

 More Instant Pot desserts: